-Head counts at Oregon’s community colleges was in a slow pattern of decline when the COVID-19 pandemic hit — and they’ve yet to bounce back.
+Head counts at Oregon’s community colleges were in a slow pattern of decline when the COVID-19 pandemic hit — and they’ve yet to bounce back.

 Matt DeGarmo moved to Pendleton five years ago to lead Blue Mountain Community College’s criminal-justice program — teaching criminology as well as training aspiring law-enforcement officers.
 He also started a security program where students provide security for the school for credit and can earn a security certificate at the end.